paxel/tool-shed/README.md

 Each LinkedList has a maximum size.
 If a LinkedList reaches that size, it is split in half and the lower half inserted into the arraylist.
 If a LinkedList is empty, it is removed from the ArrayList.
-For each ArrayList a meta object stores the global start index of the LinkedList.
+For each ArrayList a metaobject stores the global start index of the LinkedList.

 The benefit:
 FrankenList has nearly random access: